 The organization found that almost two-thirds of Nepali migrant workers who responded to a survey, carried out in Nepal and Malaysia and published today, had paid excessive, illegal recruitment fees.

 “Nepali migrant workers are being systematically and mercilessly set up.
-Forced to take out loans to pay the huge fees recruitment agencies charge them to work abroad, they are left so indebted that they have no choice but to stay in jobs which often turn out to be low-paid or dangerous,” said James Lynch, Deputy Director of Amnesty International’s Global Issues Programme.
+Forced to take out loans to pay the huge fees recruitment agencies charge them to work abroad, they are left so indebted that they have no choice but to stay in jobs which often turn out to be low-paid or dangerous,” said Amnesty International press office, Deputy Director of Amnesty International’s Global Issues Programme.

 “The Nepali government’s weak enforcement of the law is playing straight into the hands of extortionists and loan sharks.
 Migrant workers all too often end up trapped in the soul-destroying situation of working abroad for years simply to pay off the huge, often illegal fees they were charged to take the job.
 Tackling this exploitative industry is a matter of urgency.”

 A cycle of debt and deception

 The vast majority (88%) of participants in Amnesty International’s mobile phone survey of 414 Nepali migrant workers reported that they paid fees to agents for their jobs overseas.
 Because these fees are so high, the majority had to borrow more than half the sum from village moneylenders, placing them in debt.

 Workers’ calculations about how they will repay these loans are often derailed by unpaid wages or other forms of labour exploitation.
 More than half of the workers (53%) surveyed said that they received lower monthly salaries than what was promised to them by recruitment agents.

 In July 2015 the Nepali government introduced the “Free Visa, Free Ticket” policy, which reduced the maximum fee workers could be charged to NPR 10,000 ($96) in response to local and international pressure.